City of Bloomington: 10th Street Corridor

 During the Spring 2018 semester of my BFA seminar, our graphic design group was tasked with branding an organization that is part of the city of Bloomington.
 This organization is called 10th Street Corridor.
 10th Street Corridor is an effort to brand a developing part of the city with the purpose of attracting young adults to work in the various businesses that are planning to build and employ in the area.The clients asked for a logo that felt technological, modern, and intelligent.
 These are things that they felt would bring young adults to the area to live and work

 Sketches and Concepts

+This is the final logo design that was proposed to the client.
+My team and I felt that it addressed the interests of the client and conveyed what they wanted as well what their target audience would desire.
 The line work intersects at certain points to create shapes and interactions reminiscent of corridors and streets.
 Additionally we felt that the work could be related to research and development and technology industries as it is reminiscent of computer hardware.

 Letterhead and Business Cards

 These banners would hang from light poles along 10th street on along IU’s campus.
 Each color would correlate with the four different areas.
 Glimpses into buildings that people may recognize were used along with sections of the logo.
 These two elements were coupled together in order to reinforce the architecture working with the identity.
 The goal of this was to reinforce the visual language of our branding campaign.
 Information regarding 10th street was intentionally left out because we felt it would inspire an investigation on the part of viewers and allow them to learn about 10th street.